Why is audio important?

-This is a professional grade recording device with XLR inputs that can accommodate line level audio from existing systems, support direct microphone connections and it even has a built in microphone for those small meetings.
+This is a professional grade recording device with XLR inputs that can accommodate line level audio from existing systems and support direct microphone connections.
+It even has a built in microphone for meetings in smaller rooms.
 The EDL file creation feature make this unit the best option for BoardDocs users.
-In most cases, recordings made with this unit can be placed directly into BoardDocs without any post production.
+In most cases, recordings made with this unit can be placed directly into BoardDocs without any need for post production.

 |Edirol R09HR High Resolution Wave and MP3 Recorder

 At about $400, the Edirol R09HR High Resolution Wave and MP3 Recorder is another option.
 If you are looking for high-end sound performance in a small package, this is the answer.
 It does not have the flexibility of the PMD670 and records large files that will need to be edited using the included software.
 That said, if you are recording live music, this is the unit to consider.